anandavii/employeeMgmtAutoamtion/README.md

 ## What’s Implemented So Far

-- Login Page: Validates admin login and handles invalid login attempts.
+- **Login Page**: Validates admin login and handles invalid login attempts.
-- Home Page: Verifies side panel labels and top banner headings after login.
+- **Home Page**: Verifies side panel labels and top banner headings after login.
+- **About Page**: Validates about page labels and corresponding values, ensuring that the correct company details are displayed.

 ## Usage